wsbankenstein/mivka/README.md

 fullscreen
 ```

-- In addition to making the canvas take up the whole window, this property adds a resize handler which automatically adjusts the canvas size whenever the window is resized.
+- in addition to making the canvas take up the whole window, this property adds a resize handler which automatically adjusts the canvas size whenever the window is resized.
 ---

 ```js